Skip to content

 The Foundation Repair-specific angle

 For foundation repair contractors, the key consent boundary is between transactional and marketing SMS.
 A review request tied to a completed crack repair and reinforcement is transactional — prior express consent suffices (the customer gave you their phone number for service purposes).
-A win-back campaign or cross-sell promotion ("need a furnace tune-up?" to an AC customer) is marketing — requires prior express written consent with a checkbox.
+A win-back campaign or cross-sell promotion (a seasonal offer sent to a past foundation inspection customer) is marketing — requires prior express written consent with a checkbox.
 License #s also matter on the SMS side if you reference services that require licensing in your state.
 Your license-required states for foundation repair include: California, Florida, Texas, Arizona, Nevada, Oregon, Washington, NC, SC, TN, GA, LA — typically under general contractor or specialty foundation license.

 A foundation repair business sending 1,000 marketing SMS without proper PEWC consent is exposed to $500,000-$1.5M in TCPA liability.
 The plaintiffs' bar specializes in finding these.